dagster-io/dagster/examples/project_dagster_university_start/README.md

 ## Getting started

-First, install your Dagster code location as a Python package.
-By using the --editable flag, pip will install your Python package in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.
+First, install your Dagster code location as a Python package by running the command below in your terminal.
+By using the --editable (`-e`) flag, pip will install your Python package in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.

 ```bash
 pip install -e ".[dev]"
 ```

 Duplicate the `.env.example` file and rename it to `.env`.
-Then, fill in the values for the environment variables in the file.

 Then, start the Dagster UI web server: